-Leaves, grass, moss, sand or anything can become a natural backdrop for your jewelry photoshoots.
+Leaves, grass, moss, sand, or anything can become a natural backdrop for your jewelry photoshoots.
 Go out and look for inspiration and use it to create the desired effect.
 Make sure whatever natural background you choose enhances the product features.

 Neutrals are the second-best option that comes after white backgrounds which are the most preferred background option.
-Use beige, grey or off-white as a safe play.
+Use beige, grey, or off-white as a safe play.
 These background colors will highlight the product and at the same time create a different visual aesthetic.
 These colors won’t distract from your product.

 You should carefully decide what kind of background will highlight the product features.
 A white background is the most preferred choice when you take Amazon product photography service.
 As most of the product photos for Amazon are done on a white background and you can never go wrong with a white background.

 Jewelry is mostly intricately designed and an expensive product.
-Even if it’s low-cost fashion jewelry or imitation jewelry, it will only get sold if you put high-quality images of the product that show its color and design in great details.
+Even if it’s low-cost fashion jewelry or imitation jewelry, it will only get sold if you put high-quality images of the product that show its color and design in great detail.

 Try to work with models.
-It’s expensive to work with models but at the same time, it’s the best way to showcase your products and show the customers how that will look on them.
+It’s expensive to work with models but at the same time, it’s the best way to showcase your products and show the customers how they will look on them.